demndevel/gester/README.md

 Search bar with additional features such as calculator, unit converter, currency converter, internet search and so on.
 With support for AIDL bound-services based plugins and dynamic sorting of output results.

+There is a list of some core plugins like app searcher and unit&currency converter powered by [calkt](https://github.com/y9san9/calkt).

 Developers will be able to create their own plugins using the gester-core library with predefined AIDL contracts.

 Stack: